jairov4/mini-pcie-card-template/README.md

 This is an Altium Designer 13 Board layout template containing an empty Mini PCI Express PCB.
 Both of footprint library and schematic symbol are included.
 A PCB project instancing the component is included too as template.
+Mini PCI Express dimensions and drawing were entered as `PCI Express Mini CEM Revision 1.2` states.

 Usage
 =====